You Scratch My Back, I'll Scratch Yours

 In collaboration with the Somerville Arts Council I produced the first public participatory art installation in Davis Square to engage the community in a public discussion about the lottery.
 How the lottery affects the Somerville community is a microcosm for what happens across the nation.
 Using two adjacent storefront windows in a busy shopping intersection, I combined intimate photographs of locally owned convenience and liquor stores with charts and graphs synthesizing long-term lottery data.
 I then invited passersby to contribute personal lottery stories and opinions.
 These hand-written notes were added every week to the windows creating a collective community discourse.
 After just nineteen days, 239 people stopped to participate and countless gathered at the windows to read comments and join in spontaneous group discussions.

-In Massachusetts, arts organizations like The Somerville Arts Council and Massachusetts Cultural Council receive 90% of their funding from lottery revenue.
+In Massachusetts, organizations like The Somerville Arts Council and Massachusetts Cultural Council receive 90% of their funding from lottery revenue.